dart-lang/site-www/src/language/enum.md

   in the beginning of the declaration, and there must be at least one instance declared.

+Methods in an enhanced enum can use `this` to reference the value of the enum.

-Here is an example that declares an enhanced enum with multiple instances, instance variables, a getter, and an implemented interface:
+Here is an example that declares an enhanced enum with multiple instances, instance variables, getters, and an implemented interface:

 <?code-excerpt "misc/lib/language_tour/classes/enum.dart (enhanced)"?>
 ```dart